 “I absolutely hated swimming,” recalls Tracy Sharp.
 And it’s no wonder: when she first started sprint triathlons about three years ago, “I could swim a length and be gasping for air.”
-Then she started training with Coach Mary Hardwick in the Original Endless Pool® at Inspire2Tri studio.
+Then she started training with Coach Mary Hardwick in the Endless Pools Commercial pool at Inspire2Tri studio.
 With progress came comfort … and even some enjoyment!

 The video below documents that progress, contrasting Tracy’s stroke last February with her stroke in December.
 “Even I was amazed!” she says now; “I’ve come a long way.”
 When first shown the video by Coach Hardwick, Tracy recounts, “I said, ‘Was I really that bad?’
 She said, ‘No, you’re that good!’”